MarieGlas/atos_inhouse_day/readme.md

 13. Open `a_web/views.py`  you find missing code, try to complete them.\
 After finishing open again: \
 The URL where the Django server is running (127.0.0.1)

+# Now you got a Django project set up, lets experiment with data and web development

+Select a dataset:

+1. UFC fights

+Try to create your own ML algorithm by creating a classification algorithm.
+That means you should:
+- Define what you want to predict
+- What variable do you want to use to predict it?
+- How are you going to evaluate your algorithm

+In the views.py there is a section walking you trough the steps After the NLP.

+Be creative, ASK QUESTIONS and have fun!